cyb3rc21/Elk-Stack-Project/README.md

 ![](Diagrams/Cloud_Security_Network_Diagram+Elk.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the filebeat-playbook file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the pentest.yml file may be used to install only certain pieces of it, such as Filebeat.

 ---
 - name: Config Web VM with Docker